-Right now, I am focused on growing greens.
-When spring rolls around, I am almost certain to plant lettuce, kale, swiss chard, and collards.
+Right now, I am focused on growing salad greens.
+My early spring standards always include lettuce, kale, swiss chard, mesclun, and collards.
 But this spring, I’m feeling a bit sassy, so I’m throwing a few more favorites into the mix.
-Baker Creek’s selection of greens is just as impressive as their melons or tomatoes.
-In addition to standards such as lettuce, mesclun, or kale, you can find more unique seeds such as Salad Burnet, Pepper Cress, or Red Orach.

-Corn salad forms small rosettes of greens, as is one of the first greens of the spring.
-Some sow corn salad seeds in the fall, but I have been sowing starting in mid-winter, hoping for a nice mid-spring harvest.
+Corn salad forms small rosettes of greens, and is one of the first greens of the spring.
+Some sow corn salad seeds in the fall, but I have been sowing starting in mid-winter for a mid-spring harvest.

 A 6 month old Ella Rose munches on dandelion greens.